-In order to fully support and ensure student success from a holistic standpoint, Western needs increased funding to offer better services for Western students who face unique challenges while attending our university.
+In order to support students in these ways, Western needs increased funding to offer better services for Western students who face unique challenges while attending our university.
 It is important we set every student up for success by providing them with resources to support them both inside and outside of the classroom.
 As of now, Western has limited ability to provide all the services Western's diverse range of students need.

 The Student Success package being lobbied on by the administration, with the addition of a few services, would help provide the various resources and services Western students need to ensure their success.

 In order to demonstrate Western's needs for greater student resources We've included some statistics below.
+GET NEW NUMBERS